Your Questions, Answered

 • Yes.
 Many of our female alumni serve as senior pastors, associate pastors and ministry leaders in the Church.

-• Leland’s classes and curriculum were designed from its founding to enable students employed full-time and/or bi-vocational pastors to take classes in the evening and to work towards their theological studies’ goals as their schedules permit.
+• From its founding Leland’s classes and curriculum were designed to enable students employed full-time and/or bi-vocational pastors to take classes in the evening and to work towards their theological studies’ goals as their schedules permit.
 Many classes are available online and in-person and most classes are synchronous, allowing for real-time interaction between faculty and students.
 A few asynchronous classes are offered.

 • Leland is well known for providing a rigorous education for its students AND for helping them to successfully balance family, work and school obligations.
 Some classes require more reading or writing than others, but Leland’s long-time faculty – many of whom are practicing pastors – structure their courses with a sensitivity to students’ busy lives.